50 Officially Recognized States

 All States Being Equal

-Fearing that the new states which would be formed out of the territory of the Midwest would overpower the authority of the states on the East coast, states were to be admitted to the Union on the premise that all states would be equal.
+Fearing that the new states formed out of the Midwest would overpower the states on the East coast, states were to be admitted to the Union on the premise that all states would be equal.

 Admission as a State through the Enabling Act

-Once territories reached a minimum population of 60,000 free males, as designated by the Northwest Ordinance of 1787, they then had the ability to express their desire to be admitted as a state to Congress.
+Once territories reached a minimum population of 60,000 free males, as designated by the Northwest Ordinance of 1787, they then could express their desire to be admitted as a state to Congress.